 Sharon and her husband moved back to Ithaca in 1992 and eventually settled in Willseyville, where they spent about a year rehabilitating an old farmhouse.
 They have two children, Jacob and Aron, a dog named Pearl, and many chickens.
 On snowy days, you can often find her skiing in the woods or sledding with her kids.
 During the summer, she loves to garden, hike, and swim.

-Bill Coon is a hydrologist with the U.S. Geological Survey.
-Over the past 36 years, he has participated in or conducted studies of the surface-water and groundwater resources of New York State.
+Bill was a hydrologist with the U.S. Geological Survey for 38 years, retiring in 2018.
+He participated in or conducted studies of the surface-water and groundwater resources of New York State.
 Bill is trained in the methods of streamflow measurement, water-sample collection, interpretation of water-quality data, and computation of constituent loads.
 He designed and conducted an 11-year water-quality study of a large cattail wetland near Rochester in Monroe County and a 3-year county-wide water-quality characterization study in Onondaga County.
 Each of these studies provided data for development of watershed models that Bill created to simulate the processes of generation and transport of chemical loads.
 Bill brings a depth of technical expertise to the CSI Board of Directors.
 His background is a perfect fit for the type of research that CSI supports through its volunteer monitoring program.

 Steve Penningroth founded the not-for-profit Community Science Institute with a group of friends in 2000, following up with 501(c)3 tax-exempt status from the IRS in 2002 and certification for CSI’s water quality testing lab in 2003.Long before there was CSI, Steve enjoyed an extended education, going from a B.A. in German Literature to a B.S. in Biology and finally a Ph.D. in Biochemical Sciences in 1977, squeezing in a stint in Army Military Intelligence on the German-Czech border from 1968-1969 where he watched history unfold as Warsaw Pact forces invaded Czechoslovakia and crushed the Prague Spring.